 Before we start with our comparison of WordPress form builders, let’s take a look a look at the basics behind each.

-It comes with plenty of built-in features for creating smart, yet powerful online forms, has a variety of fields making your forms completely customizable, and cuts down on the time needed to create stunning forms for your website that convert.
+It comes with plenty of built-in features for creating smart, yet powerful online forms.
+It also has a variety of fields, making your forms completely customizable, and it cuts down on the time needed to create stunning forms for your website that convert.

-Everything is drag and drop with WPForms.
-Pair this with the pre-made templates available and you have everything you need to create and launch a WordPress form on your site with one single click.
+Everything is drag-and-drop with WPForms.
+Pair this with the pre-made templates available and you have everything you need to create and launch a WordPress form on your site with a single click.

-SurveyMonkey is an online survey tool used to find out the opinions of people.
+SurveyMonkey is an online survey software tool used to find out people’s opinions.

 Now, let’s take a look at the specifics of each contact form to find out whether WPForms is a good SurveyMonkey alternative or not.

-What to Look for in a Contact Form Builder
+What to Look for in a Survey Form Builder

-There are few things you should focus on when comparing two contact form builder options before making your final decision:
+There are a few things you should focus on when comparing two survey form builder options before making your final decision:

 - Ease of Use: It should be easy to use for everyone, even complete beginners.